TNO/knowledge-mapper/README.md

 ![architecture diagram](./docs/img/architecture.png)

-This mapper makes it easier to disclose data from knowledge bases that use SPARQL and other protocols to a knowledge network.
+The Knowledge Mapper makes it easier to disclose data from supported knowledge bases to a knowledge network.

 ## Where does it operate?